Kansas man shot to death walking from from nightclub - NewsBreak

 Kansas man shot to death walking from from nightclub

 SEDGWICK COUNTY—Law enforcement authorities are investigating a fatal weekend shooting.
-At approximately 1:20 a.m. on Sunday, police responded to a shooting call...greatbendpost.com
+At approximately 1:20 a.m. on Sunday, police responded to a shooting call...jcpost.com

 SEDGWICK COUNTY—Law enforcement authorities are investigating a fatal weekend shooting.
-At approximately 1:20 a.m. on Sunday, police responded to a shooting call...greatbendpost.com
+At approximately 1:20 a.m. on Sunday, police responded to a shooting call...jcpost.com

 Comments / 0